(915) 581-1040 | rutter1040@gmail.com

 TROOPER EDITION - DEAN LAFEVER - THE CONSUMATE TEAMMATE

-Dean LaFever was one of the quiet anchors of the 1976 Eastwood Troopers, a steady, disciplined guard/forward whose presence helped shape the internal toughness of the only boys’ basketball state championship team in El Paso history.
+Dean LaFever was one of the quiet anchors of the 1976 Eastwood Troopers — a steady, disciplined guard/forward whose presence helped shape the internal toughness of the only boys’ basketball state champions in El Paso history.
 He was the consummate teammate.

-He wasn’t the player who chased headlines or demanded attention.
-He was the one who showed up every day, competed with purpose, and elevated the standard of the gym.
-In a program built on relentless practices and a culture that valued accountability over ego, LaFever became part of the competitive backbone that pushed the roster toward its historic run.
+He didn’t chase headlines.
+He showed up every day, competed with purpose, and elevated the standard of the gym.
+In a program built on accountability and relentless practices, LaFever became part of the competitive backbone that pushed the roster toward its historic run.

-His game was rooted in fundamentals—clean footwork, controlled tempo, defensive commitment, and an unselfish approach that fit seamlessly within a team that prized discipline above everything else.
-He passed better than he shot.
-He played the kind of basketball coaches trust and teammates respect, the kind that rarely appears in box scores but always shows up in championships.
+His game was rooted in fundamentals — clean footwork, controlled tempo, defensive commitment, and an unselfish approach that fit perfectly within a discipline‑driven team.
+He passed better than he shot, and he played the kind of basketball coaches trust and teammates respect.

-When Eastwood beat Hobbs, survived overtime in the semifinals, and surged back in the second half of the title game, they carried with them the unseen work of players like LaFever—work that built the confidence, conditioning, and collective toughness that defined their identity.
+When Eastwood beat Hobbs, survived overtime in the semifinals, and surged in the title game, they carried the unseen work of players like LaFever — the conditioning, the confidence, the collective toughness that defined their identity.

 TROOPER EDITION - BOB GUTHRIE - A RELENTLESS PLAYER

-For the 1976 Troopers, Guthrie represented the kind of player every championship‑caliber team needs: reliable, resilient, and committed to doing the work that doesn’t always get noticed.
-His influence helped shape Eastwood’s basketball culture and contributed to the foundation that future Trooper teams would build upon.
+For the 1976 Troopers, Guthrie embodied the kind of player every great team needs: reliable, resilient, and committed to the work that doesn’t always get noticed.
+His presence helped shape Eastwood’s culture and contributed to the foundation future Trooper teams would build upon.

 TROOPER EDITION - SUPER SOPHOMORE ERIC SMITH